Rectus/openxr-steamvr-passthrough/readme.md

 - The passthrough view only supports a fixed depth reconstruction.
 This is a slightly simpler version of the SteamVR 2D Room View mode.
 - The depth reconstruction from the 3D Room View is not supported.
 It is not currently accessible to developers.
 - The passthrough view has higher latency than the SteamVR compositor.
-- Vulkan and OpenGL applications are not currently supported.
+- OpenGL applications are not currently supported.
 - The DirectX12 renderer isn't using shared textures for the camera frames.
 This limits performance.